dgamma3/ResourcesForCompetencies/Competencies/Agile.md

 - Customer at the centre
 - Lean
 - Able to apply the correct tool to the situation

+- Pays heed to Agile values and principles rather than process and mechanics

 ## Level 1